“Conversion to renewable energy sourcing is happening, and the removal of 100 ppm of atmospheric carbon dioxide can occur. Indeed, it must happen.”

 On October 11, 2017, as wildfires approached the town of Sonoma from the north and east, Stone Edge Farm was evacuated.
 Despite increasing smoke and ash, the MicroGrid operated the farm smoothly for ten days, running irrigation pumps while surrounded by power outages, monitored from afar by cell phone.

-We are persuaded that microgrids are the future of energy sourcing virtually everywhere, eliminating centralized electricity generation and a landscape covered with wires.
+We are persuaded that microgrids are the future of energy sourcing and reducing centralized electricity generation to more distributive generation.

-Learn more on our Stone Edge Farm MicroGrid website.
+Learn more at Stone Edge Farm MicroGrid website.